 Closing circle sessions: the circle always ends with an activity that is calming and enjoyable, such as a relaxation activity, reflection or guided visualisation.

-Circle Solutions is not a program: the content is flexible according to the needs and development of the group.
+ASPIRE is not a program: the content is flexible according to the needs and development of the group.

 Circles build Solutions: A class may address an issue in one Circle and this leads to activities and decision making in subsequent Circles.